 Related posts:

-How to Create a Large File in Linux
+How to Delete Last Field in Linux

-How To Install Pip in Ubuntu Linux
+How to Install Virtualenv in Ubuntu

 Sreeram has more than 10 years of experience in web development, Python, Linux, SQL and database programming.